My Skimp meets Splurge Design Ethos Explained

 Affordable interior designers: turns out they’re not an urban legend!
 You can actually have a design professional work on your home without blowing your life savings!
 But, it kinda comes with a caveat: you gotta be realistic.
 Allow me to explain.

 I actually pride myself on being an affordable interior designer.
 Or stylist.
 Or decorator.
 Whatever you want to call me, you can call me.
 As it turns out, there are some distinct differences between designers and decorators, but that’s a whole other article.
-The moral of the story is that I work with clients on pretty tight budgets.
-And I love playing in this niche.
+The moral of the story is that I work with clients on mid-level budgets.
+And I love playing in this niche because there’s a huge gap in the market for it.

 I’ve worked on a number of homes the past few years where I got to work my skimp-meets-splurge design approach.
 Allow me to tell you about that first, and then I’ll explain the bit about you needing to be realistic.